curityio/example-dcr-request-validation/README.md

 1. Select `PS256` from the dropdown in the Signature area.
 1. Copy the public key from `certs/ssa-ca.issuer.pub` into the field for the Public Key.
 1. Copy the private key from `certs/ssa-ca.issuer.key` into the field for the Private Key.
-1. Prepare the content of the software statement: `./3-prepare-software-statement-data.sh`
+1. Prepare the content of the software statement and DCR request: `./3-prepare-software-statement-data.sh`
 1. Copy the content of the file `software-statement/software-statement.json` into the field for the Body.
 1. Save the Body.
 1. Click on `Generate JWT`.